-We are one of the major wind energy businesses in the U.S., capable of a gross production of over 1,800 megawatts a year.
+We are one of the major wind energy businesses in the US, capable of a gross production of over 1,800 megawatts a year.

-Our turbines are placed in some of the windiest parts of the country so we can generate enough electricity to power all the homes in a city the size of Dallas.
+Our turbines are placed in some of the windiest parts of the country, so we can generate enough electricity to power all the homes in a city the size of Dallas.

-But on those rare still days, that’s where natural gas comes in.
+But, on those rare still days, that’s where natural gas comes in.

 Natural gas can keep the lights on with an energy that generates power more cleanly than coal − with around half the CO2 emissions.

-That’s why we see natural gas as the perfect partner to wind and solar power too.
+That’s why we see natural gas as the perfect partner to wind and solar power, too.

-BP has also teamed up with Tesla to pilot a high-storage battery at our Titan 1 Wind Farm in South Dakota.
+We’ve also teamed up with Tesla to pilot a high-storage battery at our Titan 1 Wind Farm in South Dakota.
 The battery allows electricity to be stored for the site to use at those times when the wind stops blowing.

-At BP, we bring good ideas together.
+At BP, we bring together good ideas.

 As we look to the future we’re working to make every part of our business lower carbon